 Properties of Nickel

-Nickel is notable for its high resistance to heat and corrosion, making it suitable for extreme environments.
+Nickel is known for its high resistance to heat and corrosion, making it suitable for extreme environments.
 It retains its strength and toughness even at high temperatures, which is essential in jet engines and power generation applications.
-Additionally, nickel has magnetic properties, making it useful in electronics and magnetic alloys.
+Nickel also has magnetic properties, making it useful in electronics and magnetic alloys.
 Its ability to alloy smoothly with many metals enhances its versatility in various industrial applications.

 Usage in High-Performance Applications of Nickel